ixofoundation/genesis/README_SYNC_METHODS.md

 ## Full Sync (Default Method)

 This is the most secure but slowest way to synchronize your node with the blockchain.

+**Note**
+- Ensure that you install v0.20.0 of ixo-blockchain.
+- Allow the Cosmosvisor binary updates to update when required.

 ### How It Works